pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative200SelfService.md

     **Note**: **Bala Gupta** is logically sending this request to **Lisa Jones**

-## Merge the Branch as Lisa Jones
+## Merge the Branch and test as Lisa Jones

+### **STEP 12**: Merge Requests

 In the following steps “Lisa” will merge the branch create by “Bala” into the master.

-### **STEP 12**: Merge Requests

 ![](images/lisa.png)